The Advocate Will Teach You All Things

 Nor do we.

 We Christians hear those words frequently in the liturgy preceding Pentecost.
 But until recently, I had never considered the Holy Spirit-Holy Ghost- as a lawyer.
-But that is the meaning of the word advocate, is it not?
+But that is the meaning of the word advocate.

 “I will send you an advocate and He will teach you all things.”
 To whom is the Lord speaking when He makes this promise?
 To His Disciples and Apostles, we reply automatically.
-But to the rest of humanity, baptized, unbaptized, believers and non-believers also?
+But to the rest of humanity, baptized, unbaptized, believers, and non-believers?

 A resounding yes!

 I can speak from personal experience.
-Although, at the times, I had no idea of what-Whom-I saw, I have seen the Spirit.
-But I saw no human form in the shape of Lady Justice instead, I saw amorphous Light-blinding, intense and invasive.
+Although I had no idea then what it was, I have seen the Spirit.
+There was no human form in the shape of Lady Justice; instead, I saw amorphous light: blinding, intense, and invasive.

 But there was none of the sarcastic teen I had been before in my thoughts.
 None of the wisecracking quoter of Nietzsche’s “God is dead, he choked to death on Theology” that I parroted on frequent occasions mostly to achieve the satisfying shock the comment generally elicited from my listener.
 There was just despair, pure and black.
 And I sat wondering if it just would not be far simpler to end all this.
 The more I considered the idea of suicide, the faster the bleak thoughts flashed through my mind.